machalvan/VAR/README.md

 -   VAR: Assigns a variable.
 -   INP: Reads input from the user.
 -   OUT: Prints output to the user.
--   WHL: Branches the code reading to after the corresponding END command, if the following variable evaluates to 0.
+-   WHL: Branches the code reading to after the corresponding END command, if the variable does not equal 0.
+         Else, enter the following code block until variable is 0.
+-   CON: Branches the code reading to after the corresponding END command, if the variable does not equal 0.
+         Else, enter the following code block once.
--   END: End of while loop.
+-   END: End of code block.
 Branches the code reading back to the corresponding WHL command.
 -   INC: Increments a variable.
 -   DEC: Decrements a variable.